-The Right Honourable David Johnston, former governor general of Canada, maintained his role as the Patron of the Canada Safety Council for the duration of his term in office, which ended on October 2, 2017.
+Her Excellency the Right Honourable Julie Payette, Governor General of Canada, became the viceregal Patron of the Canada Safety Council for the duration of her term in office.

-We are happy to have had Mr. Johnston continue to lend his general endorsement to the goals of the Council.
+We are pleased to have Her Excellency lend her general endorsement to the goals and mission of the Council.

-© Her Majesty The Queen in Right of Canada represented by the Office of the Secretary to the Governor General, 2015.
+© Her Majesty The Queen in Right of Canada represented by the Office of the Secretary to the Governor General, 2017.

-Reproduced with the permission of the OSGG, 2018.
+Reproduced with the permission of the OSGG, 2019.